Diplomatic missions

 Republic of Kenya

 The Republic of Bulgaria does not have a functioning embassy in Nairobi.
-Bulgarian citizens residing short-term or long-term in the country may address the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia for consular matters.
+Bulgarian citizens residing in Kenya on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.

 Embassy of the Republic of Bulgaria in Addis Ababa